Shared vs Managed WordPress Hosting

 Example websites using shared hosting: World Food Travel Association, The Greats, Sebastien Bicard and Maua Gang.

-Example websites using managed WordPress hosting: Colorlib, Pleaz, Harvest, iFLY and Neuralab.
+Examples of websites that use managed WordPress hosting are Colorlib, Pleaz, Harvest, iFLY, and Neuralab.

 How do I choose the best hosting type for my WordPress site?